kapilduraphe/okta-mcp-server/README.md

 - Address
 - Preferences

+#### find_users_by_attribute
+Search users by any profile attribute with advanced filtering:
+- **Supported attributes**: firstName, lastName, email, manager, department, title, division, organization, employeeNumber, costCenter, userType, city, state
+- **Search operators**:
+  - `eq` (exact match) - Works for all attributes
+  - `sw` (starts with) - Works for all attributes
+  - `ew` (ends with) - Works for most attributes
+  - `co` (contains) - Works for some attributes (firstName, lastName, email)
+  - `pr` (present/exists) - Works for all attributes (finds users with any value for that attribute)
+- **Features**:
+  - Uses Okta's native search for optimal performance
+  - Automatic fallback to client-side filtering for unsupported operators
+  - PII masking in search results for sensitive attributes
+  - Status filtering (include/exclude inactive users)
+  - Pagination support with customizable limits

 #### list_users
 Lists users from Okta with optional filtering and pagination:
 - Supports SCIM filter expressions (e.g., 'profile.firstName eq "John"')